darlinghq/darling-docs/src/internals/basics/system-call-emulation.md

 ### "Simple" implementations of certain libc functions

-Libc provides some incredibly useful functions that we simply cannot use in libsystem_kernel, due the fact that libsystem_kernel can't have any external dependencies&mdash;libelfloader being the only exception (because we know it won't recurse back into libsystem_kernel).
+Libc provides some incredibly useful functions that we simply cannot use in libsystem_kernel, due the fact that libsystem_kernel can't have any external dependencies.
 However, we would still like to have many of these available in libsystem_kernel.
 Solution?
 Implement our own simple versions of these functions.

 The result is that everything in [`simple.h`](https://github.com/darlinghq/darling/blob/master/src/kernel/emulation/linux/simple.h) is available in libsystem_kernel.